 Our young SINGING! citizens experience public spaces as never before as they engage in rehearsal and performance as viewed by a large and varied audience.
 Vocal expression is paired with civic engagement and cultural exploration and summer SING! animates Cork City’s cultural and civic sphere and exudes community festivity and artistic and operational excellence.

 For regular updates and information LIKE summer SING! on Facebook www.facebook.com/summersingcork and to be part of summer SING! go to www.summersing.ie or phone or text +353 (0)87 709 6811.
 All places will be offered on a first-come, first-served basis.

-summer SING! is produced by ARTlifeCULTURE in partnership with Music Generation Cork City, in collaboration with Cork City’s cultural, education and inclusion sectors, and further supported by the Arts Council, Cork City Council Social Inclusion Unit, Cork City Council Arts Office, University College Cork School of Music and Theatre, University College Cork International Office and the Association of Irish Choirs.
+summer SING! is produced by ARTlifeCULTURE in partnership with Music Generation Cork City, in collaboration with Cork City’s cultural, education and inclusion sectors, and further supported by the Arts Council, Cork City Council Social Inclusion Unit, Cork City Council Arts Office, University College Cork School of Music and Theatre, University College Cork International Office and SING Ireland.